LRT full-service train testing 'compressed,' public inquiry hears | CBC News

 He was careful to say that he wouldn't have signed off on the trains if he wasn't sure they were safe for passengers, but he did testify that longer testing could have identified problems that plagued the new system.

-He said that any new system will experience some early failures when the full system is running that were never seen before, or issues that were identified can become more frequent — and hence a problem — once the entire system is running.
+He said that any new system will experience some early failures when the full system is running that were never seen before.
+Issues that were identified can also become more frequent — and hence a problem — once the entire system is running.

+"You miss things, as well," Goudge told the commission running the inquiry.

 Then there were problems that were already known, but everyone moved ahead with opening the light rail system anyway.